DolevDror/kestrel/README.md

 ## Overview

 Kestrel is a part of FRC team 1678's scouting system.
 It connects various frontend devices to our backend database.
 It is a REST API, and built in python utilizing the FastAPI library.
 Kestrel is designed to be as simple, understandable, and flexible as possible.
-It includes simple authentication and is designed to connect to a MongoDB database.
+It includes simple authentication and is designed to connect to a MongoDB database as well as other outside API's.
-* Documentation
-* How to extend Kestrels functionality
-* Deploying in production
-* Common issues

 ## Running Locally